Xenon-Bot/xenon/README.md

 ## Without Docker

-Download and run [rethinkdb](https://www.rethinkdb.com/) and make the port 28015 accessible by the python script.
+Download and run a [mongodb](https://www.mongodb.com/) server and make the port 27017 accessible by the python script.
 Install all dependencies, edit `xenon/config.py` and change the token, run `xenon/launcher.py`.